solomon-b/arduino-wifi-connection/README.md

+# Arduino Giga R1 Demo App

+Set an SSID and password via the serial connection then connect to the wifi network.
+When connected an LED on Digital Pin 3 is activated.
+The SSID and password are persisted via `KVStore.h`.

-# Ensure you have the correct Arduino udevs setup on your machine
+## Ensure you have the correct Arduino udevs setup on your machine

 ```
   # Arduino Giga R1 UDEV Rule